 Of course, the question may naturally arise - how do I implement change if I do not have the knowledge and skills to do so?
 For a deeper understanding of ELF and intelligibility, the English as a Lingua Franca Practices for Inclusive Multilingual Classrooms (ENRICH) project (available at http://enrichproject.eu/pt/) is perhaps the go-to source to empower (Portuguese) EFL teachers.
 It tackles the growing need for teachers to effectively manage multilingual classrooms in Europe, by offering an open-access, free-of-charge continuous professional development (CPD) course, plus a downloadable handbook with guidelines, suggestions, and practical examples.
 The CPD course covers the rationale for ELF-aware pedagogy and the key issues in using ELF, namely that of intelligibility and its linkage to multilingual contexts, whilst promoting skills for using code-mixing, code-switching, translanguaging, Task-based Learning (TBL), Content and Language Integrated Learning (CLIL), and Information and Communication Technologies (ICT).
 Furthermore, for Portuguese-specific research on intelligibility see Correia (2024a).
-It offers a working definition of intelligibility as well as a listing of the features deemed as idiosyncratic of the Portuguese learners' intelligibility patterns, pinpointing potential miscommunication problems that can be pre-empted.
+It offers a working definition of intelligibility patterns, pinpointing potential miscommunication problems that can be pre-empted.